Forgiveness: The Quiet Road Back to Peace

 Free from bitterness.

-Free from replaying the same old memory over and over.
+Never again replay the same old memory over and over.

 Forgiveness is the release of a burden that was never yours to keep.